kshedden/case_studies/methods/survival.typ

 hat(S)(t) equiv product_(i:t_i<= t)(1 - e_i/n_i).
 $

 This is the product limit estimator of the survival function.
-Note that the actual survival function can be any non-increasing right continous function, and thus in general $S(t)$ will change at infinitely many values of $t$.
+Note that the actual survival function can be any non-increasing right continuous function, and thus in general $S(t)$ will change at infinitely many values of $t$.
 However the Kaplan-Meier estimate of the survival function is a step function that only changes at the observed values of $t$ where an event occurs (just as the eCDF only changes at the observed data values).
 A basic exercise is to prove that in the absence of censoring, the product limit estimate $hat(S)$ is the complement of the eCDF, i.e. $hat(S) = 1 - hat(F)$.

 While the primary object of interest in survival analysis is the probability distribution of event times $T$ in the absence of censoring, there are also situations where the censoring distribution itself is of interest.
 For example, we may want to document that the subjects in a study are followed for a sufficiently long time to achieve high power at all relevant time points.
 A useful application of the Kaplan-Meier estimate is the so-called _reverse Kaplan-Meier_ plot, which estimates the censoring distribution $P(R)$.
 This is obtained by swapping $delta$ so that $delta' = 1 - delta$.
 The resulting probabilities estimate the survival function for the censoring process.
 This approach assumes independent censoring.

 == Left truncation

 The survival function can be estimated in the presence of left truncation using _risk set adjustment_.
 This simply means that the risk set at time $t_j$ excludes units whose left truncation time $L$ is greater than $t_j$.
+Specifically, the risk set at time $t$ is

+$
+"Risk"(t) = {i: L_i <= t <= Y_i}.
+$

+This modified version of the Kaplan-Meier estimator is sometimes known as the _Lynden-Bell estimator_.

+The estimation target of this estimator depends on the support of the left truncation distribution $P(L)$.
+If this support has a lower bound $L^*$, then the estimation target is the conditional survival function given that the survival time is at least $L^*$, $P(T > t | T >= L^*)$.
+A special case is "administrative left truncation" in which everyone has the same left truncation time (say everyone enters a study at age 18).
+In this example, the Kaplan-Meier/Lynden-Bell estimate converges to $P(T > t | T >= 18)$.

-However this risk set adjusmtent requires the left truncation to be independent of the event and censoring times.
-This can be assessed using _Tsai's test_, which is essentially Kendall's tau correlation adapted to handle truncation and censoring.
+Risk set adjustment requires the left truncation to be independent of the event and censoring times, otherwise the resulting estimate of the survival function may be severely biased.
+This independence can be assessed using _Tsai's test_, which is essentially Kendall's tau correlation adapted to handle truncation and censoring.
 Let $Y_i = "min"(T_i, R_i)$ be the observed event or censoring time (the status indicator $delta_i$ does not play a role here).
 We will only consider pairs of observations $i$, $j$ that are "comparable", in the sense that the indicator

 $
 Q_(i j) = I("max"(L_i, L_j) < "min"(Y_i, Y_j))
 $

 is equal to $1$.
-This is necesary so that if we swap $Y_i$ and $Y_j$ both observations would remain non-truncated.
+This is necessary so that if we swap $Y_i$ and $Y_j$ both observations would remain non-truncated.
 The test statistic is

 $
 (sum_(i<j) Q_(i j) dot.c "sgn"(L_i-L_j) dot.c "sgn"(Y_i - Y_j)) / (sum_(i<j) Q_(i j)).
 $

-The statistic can be calibrated using an asymnptotic variance approximation or using permutation inference (randomly swapping $Y_i$ and $Y_j$ within each pair with probability $frac(1, 2, style: "horizontal")$).
+The statistic can be calibrated using an asymptotic variance approximation or using permutation inference (randomly swapping $Y_i$ and $Y_j$ within each pair with probability $frac(1, 2, style: "horizontal")$).

 == Inference for the survival function